Best HDMI Splitters in 2023

 Copy protection and HDCP

 Where it goes wrong is HDCP is rubbish, much like the majority of DRM it causes headaches for the legitimate end-user.
 All you need to worry about here though is that the equipment you buy states it is HDCP compliant to minimize the risk of running into problems further down the line.
+While you are here, you might want to check out our roundup of the best HDMI cables too.

 The Newpower Matrix is both a switch and a splitter combined, and once you get your head around the power that brings in a variety of setups, it becomes the obvious choice.
 The ability to put multiple inputs and route them to different outputs is geek heaven.
 It’s reasonably priced, well built and all you will ever need for a good while to come.